-San Francisco Director of Experience Design - Brand & Experience Joined almost 3 years ago
+San Francisco Director of Experience Design - Brand & Experience Joined about 3 years ago

 We do have common codebases across many of our apps, but keep in mind that some of them have been in market for decades.
 And also there's a lot more UI in those flagship apps than you think.
 Even if you have a common front end framework established, the time and manpower it would take to re-implement something like Photoshop from scratch is at least an order of magnitude more complex than most people realize.
 And that work would come with a trade-off of not being able to do other work.
 There's a balance, and it's something that's always being evaluated.

 In the meantime, the Spectrum team, and the Design team at large, are always working to move the overall experience in the right direction.

 Thanks for the question.
 It's true that Adobe has traditionally not been afraid to let different product teams handle interactions like a color picker in different ways.
 In some cases this is due to tradition within the individual product and in some cases it's because a new product might want to do something in a way they have found optimal for their particular user base.
 But that can, as you point out, be frustrating at times for users of multiple products.
 It's a balance.